stfabbri/CAS_ADS_Thesis_final/README.md

 It reloads the exported csv files with lineaments from Goal B) and performs various ways to analyse and interpret the data with unsupervised machine learning algorithms (e.g. k-means etc.) https://scikit-learn.org/stable/modules/clustering.html

 ## Folders: INPUT_FIGURES and CSV_TABLES
 The "INPUT_FIGURES" folder contains input pictures for the code, as well as the input Digital elevation model in CSV-format.
-The CSV_TABLES folder contains the reference dataset plus the newly produced lineament dataset from python and matlab.
+The CSV-OUTPUT folder contains the reference dataset plus the newly produced lineament dataset from python and matlab.

 last change: 17.08.2022, stfabbri